John J. Dudley

 about publications projects about publications projects linkedin contact

-I am an Associate Teaching Professor in the Department of Engineering at the University of Cambridge and a Postdoctoral Associate of Jesus College.
+I am an Associate Teaching Professor in the Department of Engineering at the University of Cambridge and Course Director for the MPhil in Machine Learning and Machine Intelligence (MLMI).

 My research focusses on the design of interactive systems that dynamically adapt to user needs and behaviours.
 I am particularly interested in the design of user interfaces for productive and enjoyable applications of virtual and augmented reality, with a special focus on supporting efficient text input.
 I completed my PhD under the supervision of Professor Per Ola Kristensson in 2019.